Updated 11:30 a.m. Arizona time, April 9, 2020

 On Tuesday, March 17, 2020, the City of Tucson, Mayor Regina Romero announced that all City of Tucson facilities will be closed to members of the public indefinitely in response to the evolving coronavirus (COVID-19) situation.

-In an effort to continue serving the public and minimize impact during this time, the City of Tucson Planning and Development Services Department will remain available to the public as follows:
+In an effort to continue serving the public and minimize impact during this time, the City of Tucson Planning and Development Services Department has moved nearly all of our services online.

 All applications are encouraged to be submitted online through the PDSD Filedrop for electronic review.
 Electronic submittals do not require an office visit to be reviewed and accepted.
 Applications can be paid online by using the blue “Pay Fees” button at the top of the Planning and Development Services Department website.